More and more family firms are creating foundations as vehicles for their philanthropic endeavours. John Oddy from Foundation Source explains more.

 Furthermore, let us say that the company wishes to recruit employees from the foundation’s awards program.
 This would not necessarily be disallowed by the IRS, but the foundation’s managers would need to determine if any of the particulars might cause the program to stray into questionable territory.

-Would the results of the award and the names of the recipients be widely publicized, allowing other competing employers the opportunity to recruit those individuals as well?
+Would the results of the award and the names of the recipients be widely publicised, allowing other competing employers the opportunity to recruit those individuals as well?

 Would the foundation or the company do anything to restrict or discourage award recipients from considering offers from other employers?